 Finally, have you have spent Christmas away as a solo traveller?
 I’d love to hear about your experiences.

 Where to stay in Vienna

 I stayed at the Hotel Kaiserhof Wien at Frankenberggasse 10, which I highly recommend.
 It is in a great location, less than ten minutes’ walk from Karlsplatz subway station, had a cosy salon bar and friendly, helpful staff.
 The generous and varied breakfast (with prosecco!) also deserves special mention.

-I didn’t buy one as it didn’t represent value based on what I was doing in Vienna.
+- I didn’t buy a Vienna Card as it didn’t represent value based on what I was doing in Vienna.
 However, depending on where you plan to visit, you might arrive at a different conclusion.
 Think about where you might be able to visit and how much individual tickets and transport will cost compared with the cost of the Vienna Card.